 The peninsula’s population density is gradually increasing, as it should.
 This means that Quinpool Road and the neighbourhoods along it will face changes.
 If new developments are done well, they will actually improve the street for local businesses and become a more active destination for local residents.
 At present, the prospects for such an outcome are not good.

-Developers are proposing six other major developments:
+Developers are proposing eight others:

 - Armco: 29 storeys (Quinpool and Robie)

 - Westwood: 25 storeys (Robie, north of Quinpool)

 - Westwood: 11 storeys (former Ben’s Bakery site on Quinpool)